erikhyrkas/happyml/README.md

 2. You could compile it to a library.
 I didn't provide an example of this, yet, but I can add that to my todo list.
 3. And, eventually, you'll be able to use it through the happyml scripting language, which is still a work in progress.
 See [my proposed language specification](src/lang/spec.md).
 This is something that I'm working on.

+We have a working lexer and parser to make #3 a reality, but there is still work to be done on filling out the details on actually executing the commands.

+The work remaining on this is not so much hard as plentiful and a little boring.

 # Compiling
 I use CLion with Visual Studio 2022 community for the C++ runtime libraries.
 * https://visualstudio.microsoft.com/downloads/